This document explains the methods you may use to work with the PERSON endpoints in the Federated Authority Document database.

 Some properties cannot be changed and are ignored. (e.g. fullname or any id or fk)

-may be supplied to any core object or sub-object which will be echoed within the object response.
+A local_reference_id may be supplied to any core object or sub-object which will be echoed within the object response.
 This allows tagging of any object to ensure accurate processing required by some systems.
-(See thelocal_reference_id
+(See the local_reference_id section for more detail.)

 Modified_by Audit Record

-in the header as the person id making the request.
+When you send a PATCH to modify an object, you must supply an x-requester-person in the header as the person id making the request.
 This sets the modified_by field in the audit record to the person who modified the object.

 Performing a Property (Key) Value Update